Easy Method to Prepare Preschool Lesson Plans

 • For example, story time can be extended by role-playing The Three Bears after reading the book together.

-Arts and crafts sessions provide opportunities for kids to imagine and create with a wide variety of art supplies and mediums.
+Craft sessions provide opportunities for kids to imagine and create with a wide variety of art supplies and mediums.

-Provide other mediums such as play dough, kinetic sand, and slime for additional creative play options.
+• Provide other mediums such as play dough, kinetic sand, and slime for additional creative play options.

-Balance craft 'tutorials', that require specific steps, with process art experiences that promote the process and the not the product.
+Balance craft 'tutorials', that require following specific steps, with process art experiences, that require few or no instructions.
 This will provide kids with a variety of learning opportunities.

 The ABC method helps you find and schedule hands-on, engaging activities.